 We have a Belfast washing machine that has three separate bins in the basket, allowing us to wash two or three different fleeces at a time – provided we keep each bin balanced in weight.
 The basic cycle allows one wash and two rinses, although we can manually adjust this as necessary.
-During all the cycles, the basket slowly rotates every minute or so, without any agitation (we don’t want the fiber to felt!).
-We have a water softening system and an on-demand water heater, allowing us to scour sheep wool at 180 degrees, and wash other fibers at 140 to 160 degrees.
+During all the cycles, the basket slowly rotates every minute or so without any agitation (we don’t want the fiber to felt!).
+We have a water softening system and an on-demand water heater.
+We typically wash fine wools at 130 - 135 degrees; camelids and coarser wool can wash at 140 to 160..
 After the final spin cycle, we “dip test” a handful of the fiber in warm water to see how clean it is, and whether it requires additional wash or rinse cycles.
-It is then placed on racks to gently air dry.
+(Fine wools, such as Rambouillet, CVM, Cormo, Merino, etc., typically have more lanolin content and extra washes are required.)
+Once the fleec is clean, it is then placed on racks to gently air dry.

 |Our Belfast washer||Each bin can hold up to 3 pounds||Drying on the rack|